What Do You Lose When You File Chapter 7 Business Bankruptcy?

 Posted on Saturday, October 14th, 2023 at 8:04 pm

-If your business is struggling with overwhelming debt, you might be considering filing for bankruptcy.
+If your business is struggling with overwhelming debt, you might consider filing for bankruptcy.
 Chapter 7 bankruptcy is an attractive option for many businesses because it is the simplest form to file.
 However, filing for Chapter 7 can require you to give up much of what you have worked hard to acquire.
-As such, it is vital to thoroughly understand the consequences of filing for Chapter 7 before making the final decision to do so.
-Consulting with an experienced North Carolina business bankruptcy attorney can help you understand
+As such, it is vital to thoroughly understand the consequences of filing for Chapter 7 before deciding to do so.
+What do you lose when you file Chapter 7 bankruptcy in Raleigh?
+Consulting with an experienced North Carolina business bankruptcy attorney can help you understand.

 How Does Chapter 7 Bankruptcy Work?

 Chapter 7 is a form of bankruptcy that allows individuals and businesses to get a fresh start by eliminating most of their unsecured debts.
 When you file for Chapter 7 bankruptcy, the court appoints a trustee to your case.
-The trustee’s job is to sell off your non-exempt assets and use the funds from the sales to pay off your creditors.
+The trustee’s job is to sell off your non-exempt assets.
+They can then use the funds from the sales to pay off their creditors.
 Once you file, an automatic stay goes into effect, meaning creditors are prohibited from continuing collection efforts against you.

-After you file, you’ll attend a meeting of creditors.
+After you file, you’ll attend a creditors’ meeting.
 In this meeting, your creditors and the trustee will question you about your finances.
 If there are no objections to your case, the court will grant you a discharge, which means that most of your unsecured debts will be eliminated.
 However, some debts, such as alimony, child support, and most student loans, are non-dischargeable.
-Additionally, if you have any secured debts, such as a mortgage or car loan, you’ll need to continue making payments on those debts if you want to keep the property.
+Additionally, if you have any secured debts, such as a mortgage or car loan, you must continue paying for those debts if you want to keep the property.

 What Do You Lose When You File Chapter 7?